Victorian Railways S class: Accidents

 On 15 August 1952, S301 was involved in a fatal level crossing accident when it collided at high speed with a circus truck and trailer at Euroa, killing three people travelling in the truck.
 The accident caused significant damage to the streamlined cowling of the front of the locomotive.
-S 301 was temporarily repaired with a semi-streamlined appearance, featuring a standard VR pressed steel slotted cowcatcher and an unstreamlined smokebox.
+S 301 was temporarily repaired with a semi-streamlined appearance, featuring a standard VR pressed-steel slotted cowcatcher and a non-streamlined smokebox.